dochy-ksti/dochy/src/sample_test/sample_code/ref_and_enum.md

 ```
 We also need "sword" and "herb" tables.
 We can write top level items in separate files.
-We need to place these files in the directory "root.json5" exists
+We need to place these files in the directory "root.json5" exists.
 ```json5
 //herb.json5
 [